Soybean Fungicides And Using Fungicides For Disease Management

-Presented by Tom Allen
+Presented by Dr. Tom Allen

 Associate Extension Research Professor, Plant Pathologist, Delta Research & Extension Center

 Management of a soybean, corn, and cotton farm will be discussed.
 Specific topics include field preparation, weed management, and differences in crop management related to varying soil textures

 Weed Management In Mississippi Soybean

 Presented by Dr. Jason Bond

 Weed Scientist, Mississippi State University